NoAnswerNow/Search-gitlogin/README.md

     assert b'Cannot find the user'  in rv.data assert b'Search' in rv.data
     assert '200' in rv.status'

+## main.yml
-*In this project workflow run with GitHub event "push" and all tests run automatically
+In this project workflow run with GitHub event "push" and all run automatically (main.yml)

+Steps:
+- Checks-out your repository under $GITHUB_WORKSPACE
+- Set up Python 3.9 environment
+- Install dependencies
+- Run tests
+All your variable values are taken from environment variable using Git-secret and Heroku config vars .
+This ensures the protection of personal data

 ### Required prerequisites :
 python== 3.9.1